Here's how to tell if a second application is worth it

 Should I reapply for a job that was reposted?

 Why did the vacancy I applied to three weeks ago get reposted?
 Is it worthwhile to reapply for the same job again? – Russell P.

-The short answer is 'maybe'.
+The short answer is, "maybe."
 Without knowing your exact situation, I can't give you a cut-and-dried answer as to whether you should reapply for a job you want.
-However, I can provide you with a list of instances when it makes sense to re-submit your CV, and another set of circumstances when it's not worth your – or the employer's – time to reapply.
+However, I can provide you with a list of instances when it makes sense to re-submit your CV, and another set of instances when it's not worth your – or the employer's – time to reapply.

 Before we delve into those details, let's first discuss why some vacancies are reposted in the first place.

 There are various reasons why an organisation may decide to publish a job listing for a second time.

 The original applicant pool was deemed inadequate